Accurate and convergent energetics of color centers by wavefunction theory: Results

+As for further parameters of interest, the largest difference between MODEL-3 and MODEL-4 results - which defines the error margin deriving from finite model and basis size - was found to be 0.015 \AA{} for bond distances in equilibrium geometries (see SI, Table S4 and S5), 7 meV for Jahn-Teller stabilization energies and barriers (Table S9), and 0.05 GHz for zero-field spitting parameters (D tensor of ground triplet state, $D_{es}$ and $\Delta$ tensors of the first excited state; see Table S10 in SI).
+The only quantity where significant uncertainty was observed was the spin-orbit coupling induced splitting of triplet $E$ states ($\lambda_z$) with 1.3 GHz of alteration between MODEL-3 and MODEL-4.
+This exception, however, primarily derives from the exponential dependence of Ham reduction factors on computable properties (see the related subsections for details).

+Altogether, the convergence analysis with respect to model size and basis set size indicates that the CASSCF-NEVPT2 results presented in this manuscript (obtained using MODEL-4 and cc-pVDZ basis) are expected to contain negligible errors that stem from finite-size effects.

-\subsection{Defect orbitals}
+\bigbreak {\bf Defect orbitals}

+Since the results have been demonstrated to be convergent at the cluster size of MODEL-4, the main text discusses on the data obtained with MODEL-4 from this point on.
 We begin our investigation by examining the Hartree–Fock orbitals of the defective nanodiamond, computed for the $^3\!A_2$ ground state.
-The four defect orbitals of $sp^3$ hybrid character situated within the band gap of the nanodiamond are illustrated in Fig.~\ref{fig:Configurations} (left).
+We identified the four defect orbitals of $sp^3$ hybrid character of the nanodiamond, see illustratation in Fig.~\ref{fig:Configurations} (top).
 These orbitals correspond to the dangling bonds of the three carbons and the nitrogen adjacent to the vacancy.
 Among these, the $a_1$ is a bonding orbital shared between the three carbon and nitrogen atoms, while $a_1^*$ is its anti-bonding pair.
 The degenerate orbitals $e_x$ and $e_y$, which are responsible for the spin-density distribution, are localised exclusively on the carbon atoms.
+By studying the Löwdin orbital composition of these defect orbitals, we confirmed numerically that all of them are primarily concentrated in the inner shells of the models.
+For more details consult section S2.3 in SI.